Site logo

 Image courtesy of Alicia Collins-Saulsky

-The biggest difference in this creative brief is the opportunities which have been highlighted for the client.
-This is a good starting point for brainstorming with your team once it’s time to get down to work.
+The most significant difference in this creative brief is the opportunities highlighted for the client.
+This is a good starting point for brainstorming with your affiliate marketing team once it’s time to get to work.

-As you can see, a creative brief is quite easy to use and will save you from wasting time going back and forth with your client.
-Now that you know what is required, it’s time to transform your workflow with your very own creative brief.
+As you can see, a creative brief is relatively easy to use and will save you from wasting time going back and forth with your client.
+Now that you know what is required, it’s time to transform your workflow with your creative brief.